alerta/alerta-contrib/webhooks/falco/README.md

 Specifically, the `webhook` output.
 Read more [here](https://github.com/falcosecurity/falcosidekick/blob/master/docs/outputs/webhook.md).

-First, an Api Key has to be set.
-It can be created in the UI, under "Api Keys" menu.
+First, an Alerta Api Key has to be set.
+It can be created in the Alerta's UI, under "Api Keys" menu.

 Then, note a custom field is being used to identify environments.
 This is set in the installation with `customfields="environment:Development"`.
 Set the right environment for your Falco deployment here.